 The Strong’s educators led a series of workshops with preschool and primary teachers and administrators at Elmwood Franklin School.
 The training focused on the evolution of project work and the role of documentation in Reggio Emilia-inspired classrooms.
 Staff from Elmwood Franklin School also observed Reggio Emilia’s implementation in The Strong’s Woodbury School.
 Faculty came away with tangible ideas for integrating play-based learning in their classrooms.

 Board members, administrators, and teachers from the Fairport Central School District took part in a series of trainings at The Strong aimed at incorporating play in Fairport’s kindergarten classrooms.
 The sessions examined current research on play-based learning, explored The Strong’s Woodbury School model, and inspired plans for integrating play into the district’s classrooms.
 The trainings are part of an ongoing, multi-year professional development series custom designed for the district.

 Gates Chili Central School District Universal Pre-Kindergarten Program

 The Strong’s educators welcomed teachers and faculty from Gates Chili Central School District for two on-site, full-day workshops about playful learning in the early childhood classroom.
 Through presentations and small-group discussions, participants learned how play supports learning and development, drew upon the museum’s interactive exhibits for school lesson ideas, and developed plans for their universal pre-kindergarten classrooms.

 Keep up-to-date on The Strong’s educational offerings, articles, and analyses connecting play and education.
-Sign up for the museum’s free educator e-newsletter.
+Sign up for the museum’s educator e-newsletter.